Researchers from CERN

 Who can benefit?

-All corresponding authors that are current staff members, researchers or students at CERN at the time of acceptance, can publish open access at no cost to themselves.
-The corresponding author is the author that submits the manuscript and is responsible for communicating with the journal during the submission, peer review and publication process.
+All corresponding authors that are current staff members, researchers (permanent, temporary and visiting), or students at CERN at the point of submission, can publish open access at no cost to themselves.
+The corresponding author is the person listed as Corresponding Author at the time of submission, and is the person responsible for communicating with the journal during the peer review and publication process.

 CERN experimental collaborations can also benefit from this Transformative Agreement.
 Inclusion may need to be requested by the author(s) if the article is not automatically picked up through our standard article processing.
 Please send requests for inclusion to open-access-questions@cern.ch.